zensqui/skypecord/README.md

 # JavaProject

-## Group Java Project of The Milk Man Refuge
+## Group Java Project of The Milk Men Refuge